-In either case, one can imagine the Pbr stents open the airway and Pip is trying to collapse it.
-The point at which these two are equal is called the equal pressure point.
-In forced exhalation of normal lungs, this point occurs fairly proximal in the tracheobronchial tree where cartilage reinforces the airway and prevents collapse.
-In patients with COPD, this point occurs much more distal causing airway collapse near the alveolus (parts of the airway that are NOT reinforced with cartilage) leading to hypoventilation, hypoxemia, etc.
+In either case, Pbr stents open the airway and Pip is trying to collapse it.
+The point along the airway where Pbr = Pip is called the equal pressure point (EPP).
+Normally during forced expiration, the EPP occurs proximal in the tracheobronchial tree where cartilage reinforces the airway and prevents collapse; however, in patients with COPD, the EPP is much more distal causing airway collapse near the alveolus (parts of the airway NOT reinforced with cartilage) leading to hypoventilation, hypoxemia, air trapping, etc.

 This explains why patients with COPD habitually exhale through tightly pursed lips.
 By limiting the rate at which air is exhaled, the patient is able to maintain a higher airway pressure (Pbr) to help stent the airway where it wants to collapse.